isomerpages/moe-greenridgesec/_key-links/For Students/Book List and Uniform.md

 School (31 Gangsa Road, Singapore 678972)</p>
 <h3>Book List 2025</h3>
 <p>Please click on your Class to view your booklists for 2025.
-<br><strong>Secondary One, Secondary Two and Secondary Five is same booklist for all streams.</strong>
+<br><strong>Secondary One, Secondary Two and Secondary Five is the same booklist for all streams.</strong>
 </p>
 <table style="minWidth: 100px">
 <colgroup>